Dyluckk/GuiProject/README.md

 ##Inspiration:
 ---------------
-This game was inspired by the tabletop game "Dead of Winter" and other hidden traitor table top games.
+This game was inspired by the tabletop game "Dead of Winter" and classic arcade games such as Galaga.

 ##License:
 ---------------